naman394/Sthira/README.md

 - **Adjust strictness** by tweaking the thresholds in `evaluate_tadasana` (e.g. foot distance, arm distance, head angle).
 - **Add more cues** (e.g. pelvis neutrality, gaze direction, slight knee softness vs locked knees).
 - **Add other simple poses** by writing new evaluation functions and toggles in `main.py`.
-- **Layer audio feedback** back on top of this stable detector when you’re happy with the mechanics.
+- **Layer audio feedback** back on top of this stable detector when you're happy with the mechanics.

 This focused setup should make it easier to iterate quickly and get to a truly robust, real‑time yoga trainer.
-When you’re ready, tell me which pose or feature you want to add next and we’ll build it step by step. 🎯🧘‍♂️
+When you're ready, tell me which pose or feature you want to add next and we'll build it step by step. 🎯🧘‍♂️